January 28, 2020

 So, without further ado, here is a countdown of the 10 best edutainment and engineering YouTube channels.
-Then, if you wish to watch more educational videos, check out some webinars in the ANSYS resource library or watch the ANSYS YouTube channel.
+Then, if you wish to watch more educational videos, check out some webinars in the Ansys Resource Center or watch the Ansys YouTube channel.

 CrashCourse is an edutainment channel created by multitalented educators, authors and vloggers Hank and John Green.

 In this show, the vlogbrothers — named for their initial channel — team up with a faculty of experts to give viewers a crash course in everything from physics to literature.

 In fact, they even have a crash course on engineering that is hosted by Dr. Shini Somara.
 Though the course may not teach you anything new, it’s sure to be a treat to share with the family — to help them better understand your job.